 Certain information may be required from you in order for 3 Hare Court to comply with legislative requirements, for example terrorist financing and anti-money laundering checks.

-3 Hare Court is required to process information required to meet our legal obligations including record keeping, administration and regulatory activities (such as anti-money laundering and terrorist financing checks).
-Employment related legal obligations.
-Investigating, resolving and managing any expressions of dissatisfaction, claims or complaints in line with our obligations to Barristers and the BSB.
+To comply with legal obligations, including relating to record keeping, administration and regulatory activities (such as anti-money laundering and terrorist financing checks), employment related legal obligations and the investigation, resolution and management of expressions of dissatisfaction, claims or complaints in line with our obligations to members and the Bar Standards Board (BSB).

 Activities relating to a legal contract for goods and services either provided by or to 3 Hare Court.
 Activities relating to the performance of an employment contract.

-The processing is necessary to prevent or detect unlawful acts where it is in the substantial public interest and it must be carried out without consent so as not to prejudice those purposes.
+To prevent or detect unlawful acts where it is in the substantial public interest and must be carried out without consent so as not to prejudice those purposes.

 WHO WILL 3 HARE COURT SHARE YOUR PERSONAL INFORMATION WITH?